howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 `rails db:migrate`

-To ensure we have hashed passwords and access to our `#password` getter and setter, as well as the `#authenticate` method, let's add
-`has_secure_password` to our `User` model:
+To ensure we have hashed passwords and access to our `#password` setter, as well as the `#authenticate` method, let's add `has_secure_password` to our `User` model:
 ```ruby
 # inside app/models/user.rb